 Toss: If something’s too old or damaged to be sold or donated, put it in the “toss” pile.
-If it happens to be of sentimental value—whether it’s your favorite sorority T-shirt or a dance costume from your childhood—don’t feel like you absolutely have to get rid of it.
-Instead, put it in storage so it’s not taking up any precious real estate.
+If it happens to be of sentimental value—whether it’s your favorite sorority T-shirt or a dance costume from your childhood—don’t feel like you have to get rid of it.
+Instead, put it in storage, so it’s not taking up any precious real estate.

 Slimline Hangers: They’re cheap, they provide twice the amount of space that wood and plastic do, and they’ll keep your clothes from sliding off.
-Be sure to grab extras for new purchases and items you just picked up from the dry cleaners.
+Be sure to grab extras for new purchases and items you just picked up from the cleaners.

-Storage Bins: If you’re a shopping addict (like us), odds are you’ll eventually run out of drawer and shelf space.
+Storage Bins: If you’re a shopping addict, odds are you’ll eventually run out of drawer and shelf space.
 Storage bins are an easy solution, and if you find a few stylish ones, they can serve as chic additions to your space.
 If you accumulate a lot and can’t remember which ones hold what, stick a label on the back of each bin that lists its contents.

 Over-The-Door Hangers: If your closet is tiny, don’t fret.
 There are tons of over-the-door options out there that’ll give you a space to store shoes, bags, and accessories you may not have room for elsewhere.

 Tops: If you have space to hang all of your tops, do it.
 You’ll wear them more if you can see them, and hanging them keeps them wrinkle-free.
-If you don’t have enough space to do this, prioritize nice blouses and shirts that are more prone to creasing and save the drawer space for casual tees and tanks.
+If you don’t have enough room to do this, prioritize nice blouses and shirts that are prone to creasing and save the drawer space for casual tees and tanks.
 When you’re working with tops—and any other hanging clothes—try sorting them by style, length, and color, so you can see everything clearly.